Olancho Department: Background

 The Cave of Talgua, also known as "The Cave of the Glowing Skulls," is located near Catacamas.
 It was used as a burial site by the native peoples, and over time, the bones left there were covered by the calcite dripping from the ceiling, giving them an eerie, sparkling appearance.
 Radiocarbon testing indicated that the burials were made around 900 B.C., well before the rise of the Mayans and other civilizations.
 The ossuary chamber was discovered in 1994 by a Peace Corps volunteer named Timothy Berg, along with two Catacamas locals named Desiderio Reyes and Jorge Yáñez, and research is still being conducted in the area.
-In the 18th and 19th century, Olancho resisted government authority from Tegucigalpa, resulting in armed conflicts.